 - Lump-sum taxation.

 Please consider that Swiss resident permit requirements are different depending on the citizenship of foreigners and/or their relatives.
 For example, there are several restrictions for non-EU/EFTA citizens to be allowed to work in Switzerland (the list is not exhaustive):

-The Marad Widmer Rechtsberatung is a legal practice since 2015.
 Marad Widmer, LL.M.
 (Geneva), Managing Partner of the Widmer Strategy GmbH.
 Bachelor and Master in Swiss Law (Universities of Berne and Zurich).
 Languages: German, English, Russian and Italian.
 Member of the Swiss Lawyers Association (SJV/SSJ/SSG).
 Author of the Portal „Business in Switzerland“.